Table of Contents

 Corporate governance covers board structures, director responsibilities, committee governance, and the UK Corporate Governance Code.
 The oversight and accountability dimensions of the CFO role demand a precise understanding of how governance responsibilities are allocated across board and executive levels, and a CFO who is not fluent in this framework will find audit, risk, and remuneration committee engagement considerably more difficult.
 The corporate governance course provides this framework with practical application.

-Private markets awareness covers PE fund mechanics, LP and GP structures, leveraged buyout logic, value creation drivers, and exit dynamics.
+Private equity covers PE fund mechanics, LP and GP structures, leveraged buyout logic, value creation drivers, and exit dynamics.
 As more businesses operate in PE-backed or PE-adjacent environments, a CFO who cannot engage with deal logic, incentive structures, and financing constraints is at a disadvantage in negotiations, board discussions, and due diligence processes.
+The private equity course covers these structures and dynamics through applied case analysis.

 Decision-Making Under Uncertainty